Alfred Davies (Carmarthen MP)

-Alfred Davies (14 October 1848 – 27 September 1907), was a British Liberal Party politician and businessman.
+Alfred Davies (14 October 1848 – 27 September 1907) was a British Liberal Party politician and businessman.
 Davies founded the British freight forwarding company Davies Turner in 1870 which claimed in 2013 to be the largest independent freight forwarding company operating in Great Britain.

-Background
+Early life

-Alfred Davies was the fourth son of Rev. John Davies, a Welsh Congregational Minister in London.
+Davies was born on 14 October 1848, the fourth son of Rev. John Davies, a Welsh Congregational Minister in London.
 His father was a farmer's son from Penygraig, Carmarthenshire, who had commenced preaching at sixteen, and progressed from Carmarthen Grammar School and the nonconformist Academy at Newport Pagnall to be the minister of Albany Chapel, Regent's Park, and Marsh- street, Walthamstow.
-His mother, Mary Kidman Foster, belonged to a prominent nonconformist family in Cambridgeshire,.
+His mother, Mary Kidman Foster, belonged to a prominent nonconformist family in Cambridgeshire.
 He was educated at Mill Hill School and at Rickmansworth.
 He married in 1877, Lydia Edith Death of Burnt Mill, Essex.

 Career

 At the age of seventeen, Davies left school and began working in the offices of a steamship company.
 Within a few years he had started in business on his own account and proved very successful.
 He was founder and Chairman of Directors of Davies, Turner & Co., Ltd, London, Liverpool, and elsewhere.
 He was also President of Davies, Turner & Co., of New York, Boston, and Philadelphia, underwriters and international carriers.